andriesbron/prestashop-no-spam/README.md

 A basic solution to prevent annoying spammer from sending messages to your contact form.

 # ContactController.php #
-Create a file ContactController.php and locate it in overrides/controllers/front/
+* Create a file ContactController.php and locate it in overrides/controllers/front/
+* Add email addresses to the public variable $spammers as indicacted below in the code below.
+Don't forget to add a comma.

 ```<?php

 class ContactController extends ContactControllerCore {
     public $spammers = [
-        "annoying.spammer.from@gmail.com"
+        "annoying.spammer.from@gmail.com",
+        "another.annoying.spammer.from@gmail.com
     ];

     public function postProcess()